shubhamkale119/aws-cloud-interview-questions/README.md

   - Bucket Access Control List (ACL)

 - For accessing the data present in the bucket you need to disable public access and and add bucket policy to the bucket
 - We can host a static website on s3 bucket
+- After uploading the index.html we need to enable